LaStefan/TownHallSimulation-App/README.md

 # ProCp-SMaRTY

-Group of 6 developers called Smarty, are working on a simulation application.
+Group of 6 developers called SMaRTY, are working on a simulation application.